zakarialaoui10/ziko-tgl/docs/content/reference/renderers/SceneGl.md

-The `SceneGl` element is the root of your `ZikoGl` scene and is an instance of [ZikoUIElement]().
+The `SceneGl` element is the root of your `ZikoGl` scene and is an instance of [UIElement]().
 It acts as the foundational container for all 3D components in your scene, including objects, lights, and cameras.
-As a ZikoUIElement, it inherits properties and methods that allow it to interact seamlessly within the `Ziko.js` framework.
+As a UIElement, it inherits properties and methods that allow it to interact seamlessly within the `Ziko.js` framework.
 By adding other elements to the SceneGl, you build up the scene that will be rendered and displayed.

 ## Overview
 ```js